ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Arguments**

-- `expr` — Expression returning a number or a string with the decimal representation of a number.
+- `expr` — Expression returning a number or a string representation of a number.
 [Expression](../syntax.md/#syntax-expressions).

+Supported types:
+- (U)Int8/16/32/64/128/256
+- Float*
+- String representations of (U)Int8/16/32/128/256

+Unsupported types:
+- Float values `NaN` and `Inf` throw an exception.
+- String representations of binary and hexadecimal values, e.g. `SELECT toInt256('0xc0fe');`

 :::note
-Binary, octal, and hexadecimal representations of numbers are not supported.
-Leading zeroes are stripped.
+If the input value cannot be represented within the bounds of [Int256](../data-types/int-uint.md), the result over or under flows.
+This is not considered an error.
 :::

 **Returned value**